rickkas7/firebase_tutorial/README.md

 ## Authenticating using an app secret

 In this tutorial, we'll be authenticating using a database app secret.
 This means that all of the devices in your account share the same database access.
 This is generally quite reasonable for your own developer devices.

+App secrets are currently listed as deprecated but still work.
+An alternative is to use the [Google Cloud Integration](https://github.com/rickkas7/google_cloud_tutorial) which uses a more secure method of authentication.
+That tutorial has been updated with additional information for using it with Firebase.

 For product webhooks, authentication of each user separately becomes a lot more complicated, so that will wait for another tutorial.